ChrisMM/quality_mgmt_info/10_commandments.md

 10. Automate testing

-_And optional: ​Bi Weekly check in / 1:1 individually with devs on what is going well, what could be better_
+_And optional: ​Bi Weekly check in / 1:1 individually with Engineers on what is going well, what could be better_